 Take in the fast paced life of New York and Boston, experience the charm, culture and sophistication of Quebec, Montreal and Toronto, get exhilarated by watching the Niagara Falls until you finally head back to the US where you'll see why 'Cleveland Rocks' is this cities unique motto and hold on to your hats as we enter the 'Windy City' of Chicago.
 While you're on this side of town, join us on the Eastern Discovery for a full ride along the east coast.
 Or if you want to see even more of the US, we'll see you on the Grand Southern.

-Meet up with your Contiki crew and Tour Manager in New York City, before we hit the road and drop by Providence, Rhode Island's capital city.
+Meet up with your Contiki crew and Trip Manager in New York City, before we hit the road and drop by Providence, Rhode Island's capital city.
 Next up is Boston.
 Home to the Red Sox (the famous baseball team), many creative thinkers and historic rebels, this thriving university town is soaked in history and packed with things to do.
-Your Tour Manager will introduce the group to Boston’s core spots.
+Your Trip Manager will introduce the group to Boston’s core spots.
 You’ll see Boston Common – the city’s oldest park – and the historic Quincy Market & Faneuil Hall, which served as a meeting place for those wanting independence from England and for slavery to end.
-Get to know your crew and Tour Manager over dinner tonight, before exploring more of the city in a fun night out.
+Get to know your crew and Trip Manager over dinner tonight, before exploring more of the city in a fun night out.
 With everything from indie bands to nightclubs, there’s something for everyone.

 Step back in time in Quebec’s old-town as your Local Guide opens up the UNESCO World Heritage listed center.
 As you walk through this open-air museum, complete with cobbled streets and 17th century stone houses you’ll learn about its history.
 With free time, discover more of the fortified city.
 Check out the Citadel, ancient point of defense, complete with a traditional changing of the guard.
 Otherwise, follow the city walls and uncover little boutiques and galleries tucked away within the time-worn streets.
 With its European heritage, Quebec has a buzzing café culture that fills its historic center.
 For lunch, grab a table in a Parisian style bistro and try some of the local specialties like tourtière québecois (meat pie) or duckling with maple syrup.
 Kick back and listen to the locals speaking French.
 For views over the St. Lawrence River, walk along Dufferin Terrace, Quebec City’s most famous boardwalk.
 If you’re keen for a slice of Canada’s diverse history, get the low-down on the people of French-Canada at the Musée de la civilisation (Museum of Civilization) See how the building cleverly blends both new design and old buildings.
 Otherwise, don’t forget to visit the iconic Chateau Frontenac in the heart of the old town.